Founder & Owner

-Mary attended MassBay Community College with a Medical Coding Certificate and a Medical Office Administrative Assistant Certificate with High Honors.
-Mary is currently a student Penn Foster and has five years of experience in the medical office as a Medical Records Coordinator at a nursing home.
+Mary holds a Medical Coding Certificate and a Medical Office Administrative Assistant Certificate from Massbay Community College and obtained both with High Honors.
+Mary is currently a student at Penn Foster and has five years of experience as a Medical Records Coordinator in a nursing home.

 In 2013, Mary worked at Kathleen Daniel Nursing Home and Bethany Health Care Center bringing high quality care for their patients.
 Mary is excited to bring her love of nature and warm care into our classroom.
 She speaks English, Spanish and Portuguese fluently.

-Mary is happily married, mother of 3 children and first time grandmother of a young infant.
-Mary is excited to continue being part of our Program providing a nurturing and loving environment for our young minds.
+Mary is a happily married, mother of 3 children and first time grandmother of a young infant.
+Mary is excited to continue providing a nurturing and loving environment for our young minds.

 During her free time, Mary enjoys going to the movies and restaurants but best of all, Mary loves spending time with her family.

-Sara holds a BA from Brandeis University in Classics and Classical Archaeology and an MA from Tufts University in Teaching.
-She has taught History in high school for 15 years, but her biggest passion (aside from her awesome family) is Art History!
-Sara teaches Art History at Hopkinton High School and is also in charge of the Yearbook there.
+Sara holds a BA from Brandeis University in Classics and Classical Archaeology and a MA from Tufts University in Teaching.
+She has taught History at the high school level for 15 years, but her biggest passion (aside from her awesome family) is Art History!
+Sara teaches Art History at Hopkinton High School and is also in charge of the yearbook there.

 Eamonn O'Hara was a scholarship student at both the New England Conservatory Prep School and the Boston Conservatory.
 His principal teachers were with Jonathan Bass, Ramon River and William Daghlian, and he also took a masterclass with the legendary Leon Fleischer.